kunaltilaganji/Abstractive-Summarization-with-Hugging-Face-Transformers/README.md

 ## Acknowledgments

-This project is inspired by the groundbreaking work on PointNet by Qi et al. (2017).
-For more information, refer to the original [PointNet2 paper](https://stanford.edu/~rqi/pointnet2/).
+This project was inspired by the research papers  [Text-to-Text Transfer Transformer (T5)](https://arxiv.org/abs/1910.10683).

 ## Contact